-The tables under the caption DEBT SERVICE REQUIREMENTS do not reflect possible redemptions of the Series 2022A Bonds from Surplus Tax Collections.
+The table under the caption DEBT SERVICE SCHEDULE does not reflect possible redemptions from Surplus Tax Collections.
 Surplus Tax Collections are Special Tax Collections in excess of the amounts needed to pay current requirements of interest and principal of the 2022 Bonds and any Additional Parity Bonds and Trustee's fees and the interest due on the next interest payment date for the 2022 Bonds and any Additional Parity Bonds.

-While the Series 2022A Bonds are outstanding, the City shall apply 100% of the Surplus Tax Collections to the redemption of the Series 2022A Bonds.
-Thereafter, Surplus Tax Collections shall be used to redeem outstanding Additional Parity Bonds.
+While the Series 2022B Bonds are outstanding, the City shall apply 100% of the Surplus Tax Collections to the redemption of the Series 2022B Bonds.
+Thereafter, Surplus Tax Collections shall be used to redeem the Series 2022A Bonds.
+Once the Series 2022A Bonds and the Series 2022B Bonds are no longer outstanding, Surplus Tax Collections shall be used to redeem outstanding Additional Parity Bonds.
 In the event of a redemption from Surplus Tax Collections, the bonds of a particular series shall be redeemed in inverse order of maturity and by lot within a maturity in such manner as the Trustee shall determine.

 Based on a collection rate of 97%, the estimated Special Tax Collections will be approximately \$13,916,027 per year.
-The City has also assumed that the Additional Parity Bonds will be issued (i) in 2023 in the aggregate principal amount of \$7,930,000 with scheduled principal due annually from 2025 through 2043 and an average coupon rate of 5% and (ii) in 2028 through 2046 and an average coupon rate of 5%.
-If such estimates are correct and there is no increase or decrease in such collections or collection rate and scheduled debt service on the 2022 Bonds as shown at the caption DEBT SERVICE REQUIREMENTS herein, the Series 2022A Bonds would be redeemed prior to maturity as shown below.
+The City has also assumed that the Additional Parity Bonds will be issued (i) in 2023 in the aggregate principal amount of \$7,930,000 with scheduled principal due annually from 2025 through 2043 and an average coupon rate of 5% and (ii) in 2026 in the aggregate principal amount of \$95,015,000 with scheduled principal due annually from 2028 through 2046 and an average coupon rate of 5%.
+If such estimates are correct and there is no increase or decrease in such collections or collection rate and scheduled debt service on the 2022 Bonds as shown at the caption DEBT SERVICE REQUIREMENTS herein, the Series 2022A Bonds and the Series 2022B Bonds would be redeemed prior to maturity as shown below.
 There can be no assurance that these estimates will be sufficient to provide for the projected redemptions set forth.